-Armed with a different standard of the detail appropriate to conversational transcripts.7 I have recently retranscribed some of the passages that Little Romin wrote on his own.
+Armed with a different standard of the detail appropriate to conversational transcripts,8 I have recently re-transcribed some of the passages that Little Romin wrote on his own.
 The present study analyzes fragments from one of these gossip sessions, matched pairs of the two written renditions: my transcription of what I hear on the tape, and the version Little Romin decided to write down.
 The excerpt in question comes from one of the most hilarious sessions of all, which crippled the original participants with riotous, convulsive laughter long into a rainy Chiapas afternoon.

 The original impetus for this study, though, came from a subsequent experience in Chiapas.
-As part of a Tzotzil literacy workshop, conducted together with Lourdes de León,8 I recorded a short conversation between two Tzotzil speakers from different municipios (townships) in Highland Chiapas.
-Both were alfabetizadores, adult literacy teacher-trainees, with basic but minimal Spanish literacy skills, who were learning for the first time to read and write in their native language.
+As part of a Tzotzil literacy workshop, conducted together with Lourdes de León,9 I recorded a short conversation between two Tzotzil speakers from different municipios or townships in Highland Chiapas.
+Both were alfabetizadores, trainee adult literacy teachers, with basic but minimal literacy skills in Spanish, who were learning for the first time to read and write in their native language.
 For the most part these Indians had never seen a written text in Tzotzil, nor had they considered the possibility of such an object.